makrai/notes/ettinger1907-bert-pling.md

 * CPRAG-102, we see that both models
   * can predict the best completion approximately half the time (at k = 5), and
-  * rely non-trivially on word order and full sentence context However,
+  * rely non-trivially on word order and full sentence context
-  * perturbations: successful predictions suggest that some of BERT’s success on may exploit loop-holes
+  * hE, perturbations: successful predictions suggest that some of BERT’s success may exploit loop-holes
     * we examine predictions on challenging items
   * weaknesses in the commonsense and pragmatic inferences targeted by this set
   * BERT can also prefer good completions to bad semantically-related